trinodb/trino/presto-docs/src/main/sphinx/security/internal-communication.rst

     .. warning::

-        You can enable HTTPS while leaving HTTP enabled.
+        You can enable HTTPS, while leaving HTTP enabled.
 In most cases this is a security hole.
 If you are certain you want to use this configuration, you should consider using an firewall to limit access to the HTTP endpoint to only those hosts that should be allowed to use it.